Seti I: Capture of Kadesh

-The greatest achievement of Seti I's foreign policy was the capture of the Syrian town of Kadesh and neighboring territory of Amurru from the Hittite Empire.
+The greatest achievement of Seti I's foreign policy was the capture of the Syrian town of Kadesh and neighbouring territory of Amurru from the Hittite Empire.
 Egypt had not held Kadesh since the time of Akhenaten.
 Seti I was successful in defeating a Hittite army that tried to defend the town.
 He entered the city in triumph together with his son Ramesses II and erected a victory stela at the site which has been found by archaeologists.
 Kadesh, however, soon reverted to Hittite control because the Egyptians did not or could not maintain a permanent military occupation of Kadesh and Amurru so close to the Hittite homelands.
 It is unlikely that Seti I made a peace treaty with the Hittites or voluntarily returned Kadesh and Amurru, but he may have reached an informal understanding with the Hittite king Muwatalli on the precise boundaries of their empires.
 Five years after Seti I's death, however, his son Ramesses II resumed hostilities and made a failed attempt to recapture Kadesh.
 Kadesh was henceforth effectively held by the Hittites even though Ramesses temporarily occupied the city in his 8th year.
+The exhausted military resources of both sides led to the conclusion of a peace treaty, in the 21st year of the reign of Ramses II, which the Hittites respected until the end of Ramses II's life.

 The traditional view of Seti I's wars was that he restored the Egyptian empire after it had been lost in the time of Akhenaten.
 This was based on the chaotic picture of Egyptian-controlled Syria and Canaan seen in the Amarna letters, a cache of diplomatic correspondence from the time of Akhenaten found at Akhenaten's capital at el-Amarna in Middle Egypt.
 Recent scholarship, however, indicates that the empire was not lost at this time, except for its northern border provinces of Kadesh and Amurru in Syria and Lebanon.
 While evidence for the military activities of Akhenaten, Tutankhamun and Horemheb is fragmentary or ambiguous, Seti I left a war monument that glorifies his achievements, along with a number of texts, all of which tend to magnify his prowess on the battlefield.